rashad3412/js_review/README.md

   - a condition is used to determine if a expression is true or false.
 Basically code logic ex(2 === 2): true.

 - statement

   - telling your expressions or condition to do something. ex if(){
     everything in the code block is an statement.
     }

+- While
+  let ex = 1

+  - while (ex <= 0) {
+    console.log("ex)
+    rep++
+    }
+  - all while loops need is a condition to stay true than it will break.

+  let dice = math.trunc(math.random())_ 6 + 1
+  while (!= 6){
+  console.log("You rolled a ${dice}) dice = math.trunc(math.random() _ 6 + 1)
+  }

+- Being a problem solver as a coder

+  - Ask yourself about the questions.
+Does it take numbers,strings, arrays?
+  - Ask your self what should be returned when you are going through the question of the problem?
+  - How to recognize if the argument is a number, string,or array.
+  - Learn to break the problems down in chucks so you can understand what is being asked of you.

+- Breaking up the problem in Sub-problems

+  - Ask yourself what question can you research within the problem

+- Debugging
+  - software bug is a problem in the program.
+  - be aware that it is a bug.
+  - try to identify bugs before production.
+  - isolate wear the bug is happening
+  - Use google chrome for debugging tool